aws/aws-sdk-php-laravel/README.md

 ## Usage

 In order to use the AWS SDK for PHP within your app, you need to retrieve it from the [Laravel Service Container](https://laravel.com/docs/container#binding).
-The following example uses the Amazon S3 client to upload a file.
+The following example uses the Amazon S3 client to upload a file (in the full Laravel framework).

 ```php
 $s3 = App::make('aws')->createClient('s3');